merchium/merchium-advanced-app/README.md

 Create a Merchium Marketplace App
 ---------------------------------

-1. Go to https://3cd89e8a.ngrok.com/web/index.php?r=site%2Flogin and login to the dashbpard with username *admin* and password *admin*.
+1. Go to https://3cd89e8a.ngrok.com/web/index.php?r=site%2Flogin and login to the dashboard with username *admin* and password *admin*.

-You'll see the apps' admin panel and install page URLs.
+You'll see the app's admin panel and install page URLs.

 1. Open your [Merchium partner page](http://marketplace.merchium.com/partner.php) on a new tab and [create an app](https://docs.google.com/document/d/1mU7cJTNlXuaiGIQ645gxu8XonV0xm7sGnKsjdJESxxs/edit#heading=h.92nl0c1q6xrh).
 Use the admin panel and install page URLs from the dashboard.